survivejs/webpack-book/manuscript/techniques/06_consuming.md

 # Consuming Packages

-Sometimes packages have not been packaged the way you expect and you have to tweak the way webpack interprets them.
+Sometimes packages have not been packaged the way you expect, and you have to tweak the way webpack interprets them.
 Webpack provides multiple ways to achieve this.

 ## Tweaking Module Resolution